madhav1709/we-chat/README.md

 ## How To Use
-To use the app just run it on browser and enter you screen-name when prompted and chat with your friends. you can also see if your friend is typing or not and also see the last chats(5). very simple and easy to use caht app.
+To use the app just run it on browser and enter you screen-name when prompted and chat with your friends. you can also see if your friend is typing or not and also see the last chats(5). very simple and easy to use chat app.